LiorKogan/V1/README.md

 ![V1](Pictures/Q188.png)

-_**Q10:** Any person whose first name is Brandon, who owns some dragon B which froze a dragon C that (i) belongs to an offspring of Rogar Bolton, and (ii) froze a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
+_**Q10:** Any person whose first name is Brandon, who owns some dragon B which froze a dragon C that (i) belongs to an offspring of Rogar Bolton, and (ii) froze a dragon that belongs to either Robin Arryn or Arrec Durrandon.
 B froze C at least once in or after 1010 - for longer than 100 seconds_

 ![V1](Pictures/Q010.png)